electron/website/README.md

 yarn install
 ```

+## How to modify the documentation

+For English documentation the changes need to happen upstream in `[electron/electron]`.
+These
+changes are picked automatically as soon as they are done in the stable branch.
+The exception
+is when there is a new major release.

+The translation work happens in [Crowdin] and the changes are picked up periodically every
+15 minutes.

+Any documentation changes done manually in this repo will be eventually override by any of these
+updates.

 ## How to add a new blogpost

 To add a new blogpost you need to create a new markdown file under `/blog`.
 The supported